 A Swedish count who wielded wit and French elegance as political weapons, becoming the dazzling cultural ambassador of the Age of Liberty.

-Carl Gustaf Tessin was the embodiment of the 18th-century Enlightenment aristocrat.
-The son of Sweden's premier architect, he inherited not just a title but a taste for the exquisite.
-As a young man, he served as a diplomat in Paris, where he immersed himself in the salons, art, and philosophy of the French capital, amassing a legendary art collection and a razor-sharp wit.
-Returning to Sweden during the 'Age of Liberty,' he became a central political figure, a master orator in the Riksdag, and a relentless opponent of royal absolutism.
-His true passion, however, was culture.
-As a trustee and later president of the Royal Swedish Academy of Fine Arts, and as the long-term governor of the royal heir (the future Gustav III), he worked tirelessly to refine Swedish taste.
-He championed French artistic models while nurturing native talent, shaping the aesthetic sensibilities of a nation and leaving a legacy far more enduring than any of his political victories.
+Carl Gustaf Tessin directed the Royal Swedish Academy of Fine Arts as its president and shaped the aesthetic education of Crown Prince Gustav III.
+The son of Sweden's leading architect, he inherited a title and a refined sensibility.
+As a young diplomat in Paris, he absorbed the salons, art, and philosophy of the French Enlightenment, building an extensive art collection and sharpening his wit.
+Returning to Sweden during the 'Age of Liberty,' he entered the Riksdag as a master orator and a fierce opponent of royal absolutism.
+His political career, however, took second place to cultural work.
+As trustee and later president of the Academy, and as long-term governor of the royal heir, he championed French artistic models while fostering native Swedish talent.
+He curated exhibitions, guided taste, and shaped the nation's aesthetic direction.
+His legacy outlasted his political maneuvers.

 The biggest hits of 1695